As an old proverb notes, “a man without a sharp knife is a man without a life.”

 - Repeat on the other side of the knife.

 - Continue until the knife has retained it’s sharpness.
 If you are honing regularly, 5 strokes on either side is usually sufficient.

 Most people do not hone their knives regularly.
 Get in the habit.
 It takes almost no effort and makes for more enjoyable and safer cooking.

 For the lazy among us, it doesn’t get better than this.
 If the manufacturer of your knives offers this service, an expert will reset your blade angle to factory perfection.
 Just throw them in a box and send them off.

-Here are some select manufacturers that offer this service and their prices as of 2018.
+Here are some select manufacturers that offer this service and their recent prices.

 |Cutco||Free sharpening, $9 return shipping (1-10 knives)|